MILP

 if solution is None:

-return "MILP solving failed: no solution returned."
+return "Error: No solution returned."

 try: